DataDog/documentation/content/en/graphing/widgets/service_map.md

 ### Configuration

-1. Select an [environment][1], primary tag (or `*` if enabled for your account), and a [service][2].
+1. Choose your [environment][1] scope, primary tag (or `*`) if it is set up for your account, and [service][2] name.
 2. Enter a title for your graph.

 ### Results

-Nodes are sized relative to one another based on the request.
-The circumference of a node is heavier and colored green for OK, yellow for warn, red for alert, and grey if there's no data.
+Nodes are sized relative to one another based on the request rate.
+The circumference of a node is heavier and colored based on monitor status - green for OK, yellow for warn, red for alert, and grey if there's no data.

-Services connected to the mapped service are sorted outwards from the middle by requests.
+Services connected to the mapped service are sorted outwards from the middle by request rate.
 The five services with the highest requests are shown with labels by default.
 Additionally, any service with a monitor in alert state always has a label.

 ## API